 Incode Webhooks

-Overview of webhooks that let you send requests from the Incode platform backend to your API
+Overview of webhooks that let you request notifications from the Incode platform to your API

 What are webhooks?